nblintao/ParaGraphL/docs/proposal.md

 ## Summary

-We are going to utilize GPU to accelerate several large graph layout algorithms using GLSL, and finally produce a javascript library.
+We are going to impelement a JavaScript framwork for calculating the layout for large-scale graphs in the web platform.
+This framework will utize GPUs as the main computation resources by impelementing graph layout alogrithms in WebGL and GLSL.

 ## Background
 Visualization can help make better sense of the underlying information for graph data like social networks.
 Layout is an essential part of visulization.
 A good layout algorithm will project the nodes in the graph into a 2-D plane, and the distance between two nodes in that plane should indicate the connection strength between them.
 [Force-directed graph](https://en.wikipedia.org/wiki/Force-directed_graph_drawing) is a popular class of graph layout algorithms.
 This is a visualization of links between pages on a wiki using a force-directed layout (from WikiPedia):